palewire/django-calaccess-raw-data/docs/models.rst

 Empty files
 -----------

-While the following tables are described in the documentation, but the downloaded raw data files are empty.
+The following tables are described in the official documentation, but the .TSV files of the same name are empty.

 .. raw:: html